alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 6. run the playbook

 ---
+#### Create jinja2 template for the base configuration.
 1. Navigate to `ansible --> roles --> baseconfig --> templates`
 2. Right click on the `templates` folder and select `New File`.
 Name it `basetemplate.j2`
-3. copy and paste the content from this link.
+3. Copy and paste the content from this link.
 This is the jinja 2 template.

     https://github.com/Hemakuma/cisco-dc-automation/blob/master/configs/basetemplate.j2